a collection of notes on areas of personal interest

 Search the Islamic design study pages

-But I believe it would be useful to begin this page with a note on the understanding we in the West have of Arabic or, perhaps more accurately, Islamic geometrical design as it is a wide field of study and there are certain misconceptions.
 The patterns with which we are familiar are to be found within a variety of Islamic cultures, but are often considered to be common to areas of Arab conquest.
-At its simplest, Arab scholarship enlarged our knowledge of underlying geometries, and Muslim craftsmen, not all of them Arabs, relied on this work in producing their characteristic fields of tiles, mosaic, plaster and wooden patterns that were applied to elements of their buildings.
+At its simplest, Arab scholarship enlarged our comprehension of underlying geometries, and Muslim craftsmen, not all of them Arabs, relied on this body of knowledge in producing their characteristic fields of tiles, mosaic, plaster and wooden patterns that were applied to elements of their buildings.
+Generally they are seen as two-dimensional surface treatments, though there are examples of three-dimensional work in many areas of the Islamic world, particularly with the muqarnas.

 To take the argument a little further, the distinction might suggest that the work is considered Islamic when employed in the service of religious buildings.
 However, with Islam governing all aspects of Muslim life, the argument would suggest that geometric designs, with their inherent character supporting introversion and reflection, should all be considered Islamic.